 Back in central Copenhagen, pay a visit to Tivoli Gardens.
 This amusement park is one of the oldest in the world and offers a break from traditional sightseeing.
 The price can be steep, especially if you plan to ride any of the rides, but I think it’s still a fun experience to wander the park and people watch.
 Plus, at night, the park is lit up in a brilliant light display.

 For the evening, it’s traveler’s choice.
 By now, most museums are likely closed so it’s up to you how you want to spend your evening.
-Continue exploring Tivoli Gardens or visit some of the areas you didn’t get a chance to yesterday.
+Continue enjoying Tivoli Gardens or visit some of the areas you didn’t get a chance to yesterday.

 Sleep: Copenhagen, Denmark